-Written and Photographed by William Bryant Rozier
+Written by William Bryant Rozier

 A coalition of nonprofits and community representatives, led by the Indiana Institute for Working Families and including Fort Wayne’s own Brightpoint, recently defeated bill HB 1319 that would have expanded payday loans with an APR up to 222%.

 The defeat (the third in as many years) insured that payday loan companies could not expand their allowable lending up to $1,500 over 12 months, although their current model of two-week payday loans up to $605 remains.